Edenfield: Landmarks

-The parish church is a simple but elegant 18th century building unusual in that it takes its name from the village rather than being dedicated to a particular saint.
-Despite some 19th century additions it was famously described in John Betjeman's book as "unspoiled, unspruced Georgian".
-There is a 1970s photograph of the church, showing part of the main street, village school and the now-demolished Chapel House Farm, on the website of Edenfield-born musician Dr Tim Rishton (who was organist there as a child).
-The former Wesleyan chapel on the junction between Market Street and Rochdale Road was demolished in 1960, but there is still an imposing Primitive Methodist church, built in 1881 at the junction of Bond Street and Rochdale Road.
+The parish church is a simple but elegant 18th-century building unusual in that it takes its name from the village rather than being dedicated to a particular saint.
+Despite some 19th-century additions it was famously described by John Betjeman as "unspoiled, unspruced Georgian".
+It is Grade II listed.
+There is a 1970s photograph of the church, showing part of the main street, village school and the now-demolished Chapel House Farm, on the website of Edenfield-born musician Dr Tim Rishton, who was organist there as a child.
+The former Wesleyan Methodist chapel, on the junction between Market Street and Rochdale Road, was demolished in 1960, but there is still an imposing Primitive Methodist church, built in 1881 at the junction of Bond Street and Rochdale Road.